 There has been increasing awareness of child sexual abuse and its impact on victims and survivors in recent years.
 Knowledge and understanding have improved, but there is still too much that remains unknown about the sexual abuse of children and young people in England and Wales.

 This issue is core to the purpose of the Centre of expertise on child sexual abuse.
-The first steps in this long-term strand of the Centre's work have been an analysis of what we currently do and do not know from existing prevalence studies and administrative data, and an exploration of the different methodologies used in studies of child sexual abuse around the world.
+The first steps in this long-term strand of the CSA Centre's work have been an analysis of what we currently do and do not know from existing prevalence studies and data from statutory services, and an exploration of the different methodologies used in studies of child sexual abuse around the world.

 What do we currently know and not know?

 Measuring the scale and changing nature of child sexual abuse and child sexual exploitation